Belgian endive

 Belgian endive (Cichorium intybus), also known as witloof ("white leaf") chicory or chicon, is a lettuce-like vegetable or salad green.
 Belgian endive was developed in Belgium in the 1850s and is nicknamed "white gold" in that country.
-In 2021 Belgium added it to the country's Inventory of Intangible Cultural Heritage.
+In 2021 Brussels added it to the region's Inventory of Intangible Cultural Heritage.

 Description and culinary use

 It has a small compact elongated head of cream-colored leaves.
 The tender leaves are slightly bitter; the whiter the leaf, the less bitter the taste.
 The smooth, creamy white leaves may be served cooked or raw.
 The highest quality Belgian endives have a small, soft heart, which are typically found in the traditionally-grown vegetables known as grondwitloof.

 When cooked, the bitterness mellows to a nutty flavor.
 The vegetable can be cooked whole, cut up, or separated into leaves.
 It can be stuffed, baked, braised, roasted, or cooked in a sauce.